Central values of additive twists of cuspidal $L$-functions: Poincaré series defined from antiderivatives of cusp forms

 and $l\neq 0$ a non-zero even integer.
 Then the order of the pole of $G_{\n,\n,l}(z,s)$ at $s=1$ is at most $n$. \end{cor} \begin{proof} By the symmetry (\ref{conj}), it is enough to prove it for $l>0$.
 We prove it by induction on $l$.
 For $l=2$ we get by (\ref{weightdown})

 From Theorem \ref{main} we know that the leading Laurent coefficient of $G_{\n,\n,0}(z,s)$ is constant, and thus it is annihilated by $K_0$.
 Furthermore we know by Proposition \ref{polebound} that $G_{\n_{k/2},\n,2}(z,s)$ has a pole of order at most $n$ at $s=1$.
-Thus we conclude that also $G_{\n,\n,2}(z,s)$ has a pole of order at most $n$ at $s=1$.\\ Now assume $l>2$.
-We get again by (\ref{weightdown}) the following;
+Thus we conclude that also $G_{\n,\n,2}(z,s)$ has a pole of order at most $n$ at $s=1$.